Codecademy/docs/content/css/concepts/grids/grids.md

   - "https://www.codecademy.com/learn/paths/web-development"
 ---

 CSS Grid is a two-dimensional grid-based layout system, with rows, columns and gaps.
-Using this layout system makes it easier to design web pages without having to use positioning and floats.
+This layout system makes it easier to design and fine-tune the layout of web pages without having to use positioning and floats.

 ## Grid Elements